tundish/blathnaid/blathnaid/book/chapters.rst

     Ingomer is reminding everyone to Stay Safe.
 By that he means not lighting fires.
-    Staying Safe is also very much about handing in all your long knives, and remaining at home even if you don't have any food.
+    Staying Safe is also very much about handing in all your long knives, and remaining at home even if you don’t have any food.

 Scarcity
 --------